LazyWolves/ElasticPyProxy/README.md

 ```

-The backend/listername used (```haproxynode```) in this case should be mentione in **EP2 config**.
+The backend/lister used (```haproxynode```) in this case should be mentiond in **EP2 config**.
 The backend/listener of interest should have the template varibale ``nodes`` in jinja templating format.
 This template varibale will be replaced with the live backend servers in each run.

-Once this template is formatted, the actuall HAProxy config will be updated with the formatted contents of this
+Once this template is formatted, the actual HAProxy config will be updated with the formatted contents of this
 template file.

 So, whatever changes one usually has to make to HAProxy config, they have to be made here.